kaisenlinux/manpages-dev/packages/ethtool.md

                   g   Wake on MagicPacket™
                   s   Enable SecureOn™ password for MagicPacket™
                   f   Wake on filter(s)
                   d   Disable (wake on nothing).
-This option clears all previous op‐ tions.
+This option  clears  all  previous options.

            sopass xx:yy:zz:aa:bb:cc
                   Sets the SecureOn™ password.
 The argument to this option must be 6 bytes in Ethernet MAC hex format (xx:yy:zz:aa:bb:cc).

            msglvl N
            msglvl type on|off ...
                   Sets the driver message type flags by name or number. type names the type of message to enable or disable; N specifies the new flags numerically.
 The defined type names and numbers are:

                   drv         0x0001  General driver status
                   probe       0x0002  Hardware probing